nilabjaball/Unilever_demo/HOL step-by step - Azure Synapse Analytics and AI.md

 2. This will generate a notebook with PySpark code to load the data in a dataframe and display 100 rows with the header.

 3. Attach the notebook to a Spark pool.
-For that first, you need to create a spark pool.So, click on managed pool
+For that first, you need to create a spark pool.So, click on managed pool .
+Provide a unique spark pool name.

     ![The Spark pool list is displayed.](media/mpool.PNG "Attach to Spark pool")